There’s a lie that I hear repeated all the time.

 5 – At the end of each day, set aside 30 minutes to write out everything that you need to get done the next day, as well as your top priorities.
 Make sure that you plan to get your priorities done first.
 And don’t forget to use your stopwatch.

-6 – Repeat, measure and improve.
+6 – Repeat, measure, and improve.
 The goal here is constant and never ending improvement.
-Each day you should be getting better and better, and learning to focus on the things that matter MOST.
+Each day you should be getting better and better, learning to focus on the things that matter MOST.

 The main point in all this is to learn to prioritize your life.
 Once you’ve established what’s important, what’s a priority, you should start filling your day with those priorities, and nothing else.

 “Wait, then who’s going to do all my other work?”